Shahidkhatrii/Shahidkhatrii/README.md

 ### About Me:
-  - Currently, I am a final-year student pursuing a Bachelor’s of Technology in Electronics and Communication at UIT RGPV.
+  - Currently, I am a recent graduate with a Bachelor’s of Technology in Electronics and Communication from UIT RGPV.
   - Specialization in software engineering with proficiency in C++, JavaScript, React, NodeJs, ExpressJs.
   - Hands-on experience with the MERN stack, showcasing a Real-Time Chat Application with Socket.io for seamless communication.
   - Developed a Contact Manager application with CRUD operations, authentication, and a clean user interface.